superjimpupcake/Pupcake/readme.md

 $app->run();
 ```
-###Advanced Event Handling --- set up services to do validation on route parameters
+###Custom Event Handling --- set up services to do validation on route parameters
 ####We can create arbitary service events to hook up to Respect/Validation package (https://github.com/Respect/Validation)
 ```php
 <?php